-- 10.2.1 Incentive programs include any program authorized by state law and/or federal programs such as the EPIC program, 10/30 program, alternative cropping, cost share, surface water leasing, groundwater retirements, the Conservation Reserve Enhancement Program (CREP), and the Environmental Quality Incentive Program (EQIP). - 10.2.2 Other State or NRD Programs water supply improvement projects.
+- A. Incentive programs include any program authorized by state law and/or federal programs such as the EPIC program, 10/30 program, alternative cropping, cost share, surface water leasing, groundwater retirements, the Conservation Reserve Enhancement Program (CREP), and the Environmental Quality Incentive Program (EQIP). - B. Other State or NRD Programs

+The NPNRD and the NeDNR may investigate opportunities to reduce the consumptive use of water in order to enhance water supply as well as other water supply improvement projects.
 The NPNRD and the NeDNR may develop an incentive-based program if such an opportunity exists.

-The NPNRD and the NeDNR may investigate opportunities to reduce the consumptive use of water in order to enhance water supply as well as other

-All projects and programs will:

-- Use the best science readily available.
+- 1. All projects and programs will: - Use the best science readily available.
 This will follow the basin-wide tenets outlined in Section 7.2.
 These will be consistently evaluated according to the protocol developed by the PBC.
-Benefits will be assessed using the agreed upon methods and tools. - Enhance groundwater quantity, groundwater quality, and recognition of the value of return flows. - Remain in compliance with any state or federal laws, contracts, interstate compacts, or decrees that govern the water use of the irrigation districts

-10.2.3 The general process will be:

-- For existing surface water appropriations, contact the appropriators to determine willingness to cooperate, lease and/or sell those appropriations.
-If willing, develop and execute contract(s) with appropriator(s). - Working with irrigation districts, not just individual landowners served by the irrigation district, when potential projects affect the operation of the irrigation district. - Retirement of surface water rights (either a permanent or a temporary restriction of use).
+Benefits will be assessed using the agreed upon methods and tools. - Enhance groundwater quantity, groundwater quality, and recognition of the value of return flows. - Remain in compliance with any state or federal laws, contracts, interstate compacts, or decrees that govern the water use of the irrigation districts. - 2.
+The general process will be: - For existing surface water appropriations, contact the appropriators to determine willingness to cooperate, lease and/or sell those appropriations.
+If willing, develop and execute contract(s) with appropriator(s). - Work with irrigation districts, not just individual landowners served by the irrigation district, when potential projects affect the operation of the irrigation district. - Retirement of surface water rights (either a permanent or a temporary restriction of use).
 An active surface water right that is under a state or federal program that does not allow use, qualifies under statute for extended non-use periods.
 While typically a surface water right which has not been used for more than five years may be cancelled due to nonuse, under Neb.
 Rev. Stat. § 46-229.04, if the appropriation is not being used because it is part of an acreage reserve program, or other state or federal program, there is sufficient cause for nonuse and the right is still valid.
-If the land is no longer under a program, this applies for up to 15 years as long as there are not more than five consecutive years of nonuse while the land is not under a program. - For existing groundwater uses, contact the landowner(s) to determine willingness to cooperate with the proposed project(s).
-If willing, develop and execute contract(s) with such landowner(s). - Submit permit application(s) if required by Nebraska statutes. - Implement the approved projects.
+If the land is no longer under a program, this applies for up to 15 years as long as there are not more than five consecutive years of nonuse while the land is not under a program.

+- For existing groundwater uses, contact the landowner(s) to determine willingness to cooperate with the proposed project(s).
+If willing, develop and execute contract(s) with such landowner(s). - Submit permit application(s) if required by Nebraska statutes. - Implement the approved projects. - 3.
+At this time, the specific other programs that have been identified are: - Potential purchase or lease of surface water irrigation district appropriations in order to transfer those appropriations to groundwater recharge or intentional recharge appropriations; - Surface water leases; - Groundwater retirements; - EPIC contracts for allocation buy downs; and - Cost Share programs to enhance irrigation efficiency on groundwater only acres.